jordibc/csync/readme.md

 to be connected simultaneously for it to synchronize data.
 It also has a simpler setup (if you have an online server that you can use to store the encrypted files).

+## ⚖️ License

+This program is licensed under the GPL v3.
+See the [project license](license.md) for further details.